moisesphelipe/larangular-pagination/README.md

 # larangular-pagination
-An easy way to use pagination with Laravel and Angular
+An easy way to use pagination with Laravel and Angulars